HPV treatment: overview of all options

 Lisa

-CIN 2, desire to have children
+CIN 2, desire to conceive

-“My gynecologist said 'wait and see,' but I wanted to do something myself.
+“My gynecologist said 'wait and see', but I wanted to do something myself.
 The supplement plan and lifestyle changes really made a difference.
 After 6 months, the virus was no longer detectable.”

 Marieke